scpham/docker-signatumd/README.md

 Donations
 ---------

 Are not needed.
-But if you feel obliged:
+But if you feel so obliged:

         SIGT: BBsMH69Lv7z4qyncPQBzeSyZjmxhmiGHrg
         BTC:  1PEL8acsjGpJPsfyNn6nCiqGNgDGZPP51N